Hamburger

 Capital is divided into shares and is established in the bylaws.
 It shall be subscribed to and paid within a period of no longer than 3 years.
 If not, capital will be decreased ipso jure to the amount already subscribed to and paid.
 Capital may only be increased or decreased by agreement of the shareholders’ meeting.
 That agreement shall be reflected in an amendment of bylaws (complying with formal requirements that include the public deed, registration and publication and notice to the tax authority).

-In public corporations, capital increases must be authorized by the CMF and the new shares must be registered in the Securities Registry of the CMF.
+In public corporations, the new shares must be registered in the Securities Registry of the CMF.

 Simplified Corporation (Sociedades por Acciones or SpA)